 Download Festival UK 2022 is from 10th-12th June | Friday-Sunday

 Being Britain’s biggest rock festival, Download is full of rock, and only rock.
 It initially began as just a heavy metal festival, but has since expanded to include alternative, rock, and punk.
 In the past, it has hosted many legends such as Billy Idol, Rammstein, Black Sabbath, Korn, and Iron Maiden; oh yeah!

-These were the bands set for the canceled Download 2020 festival.
+These are the bands set for Download 2022 festival.
 Have a peek:

 So Why Download Festival?

 If you have been dreaming of being put under the marvelous spell of rock-induced hypnosis in a wonderland built to let your inner passions escape in a roar, then Download festival, June 12th-14th, 2020, will be where your dreams come true.
 You can smile as you link arms with Rob Zombie and gallop about the land.